linxingchen/cobra/README.md

 contig-140_4    41.2746
 ...
 ```
+* Note that metaSPAdes contigs have a coverage information in the headers, which will be used if no ```coverage.txt``` file is provided.

 input 3. ```query.fasta``` - the fasta file containing all the query contigs for joining path search.